-Data.
-For the simulations, we collect pre-Covid employment data on the tradable sector of Sweden and Hungary.
-For Sweden, we rely on register data from the database ASTRID provided by SCB (Statistics Sweden).
-This matched employer-employee data covers all workers in the Swedish economy on an annual bases and provides detailed information on the employee and also her employer.
-Each person is linked to one of 4-digit NACE Rev.2. industries through the characteristics of the employer which allows us to extract employment aggregates for the year 2019.
-Unfortunatelly, we do not have such a complete database for Hungary so we use large sample survey data instead.
-More specifically, we use the 2018 wave of the Annual Wage Survey owned by the National Employment Service.
-This is also a matched employer-employee dataset that covers all employees of all budg-etary institutions and a large sample of employees in the private sector.
-The survey covers all firms employing more than 20 workers, and a random sample of firms employing 20 or less workers.
-In private firms employing more than 50 workers, the individual data relate to a random sample of the employees while in smaller firms, the data cover all employees (including part-time employees).
-Like in the ASTRID database, workers are assigned to 4-digit NACE Rev.2. industries.
+For the simulations, we collect pre-COVID employment data on the tradable sectors of Sweden and Hungary.
+For Sweden, we rely on register data from the ASTRID database provided by SCB (Statistics Sweden).
+This matched employer/employee data covers all workers in the Swedish economy on an annual basis and provides detailed information on employees and employers.
+Each person is linked to one of 4-digit NACE Rev.2 industries through the characteristics of the employer, which allows us to extract employment aggregates for the year 2019.
+Unfortunately, we do not have such a complete database for Hungary, so we used large sample survey data instead: the 2018 wave of the Annual Wage Survey owned by the National Employment Service.
+This is also a matched employer/employee dataset that covers all employees of all budgetary institutions and a large sample of employees in the private sector.
+The survey covers all firms employing more than 20 workers, and a random sample of firms employing 20 workers or less.
+In private firms with over 50 employees, the individual data relate to a random sample of workers, while in smaller firms, the data cover all employees (including part-time).
+Like in the ASTRID database, workers are assigned to 4-digit NACE Rev.2 industries.

-Although both databases are quite detailed and include 4-digit ISCO occupation codes for each worker, they do not provide direct information on whether occupations are suitable for teleworking in the country concerned.
-To produce estimates for the potential number of remote and on-site workers (L_s and L_r) for both countries, we use Dingel and Neiman's work-from-home classification of which 6-digit SOC (Standard Occupational Classification) occupations can be done from home10.
+Although both databases are quite detailed and include 4-digit ISCO occupation codes for each worker, they do not provide direct information on whether these occupations are suitable for teleworking in the country concerned.
+To produce estimates for the potential number of remote and on-site workers ( $L_s$ and $L_r$ ) for both countries, we use Dingel and Neiman's work-from-home classification, in which 6-digit SOC (Standard Occupational Classification) occupations can be done from home (Dingel).
 Since occupations are coded according to the ISCO (International Standard Classification of Occupations) in the Swedish and Hungarian data, we merge the 6-digit SOC nomenclature with the 4-digit ISCO using the official crosswalk provided by the US Bureau of Labor Statistics.
-Since the mapping of 6-digit SOC occupations to 4-digit ISCOs is not one-to-one, for some ISCO occupations, determining whether they are suitable for teleworking is not trivial.
-To address this issue, when more than one SOC occupations can be mapped to an ISCO code, we take the weighted average of the SOC values (0 or 1) using employment counts in the target country as weights.
+Since the mapping of 6-digit SOC occupations to 4-digit ISCOs is not one-to-one, it can be quite complicated to determine whether certain ISCO occupations are suitable for teleworking.

+To address this issue, when more than one SOC occupations can be mapped to an ISCO code, we took the weighted average of the SOC values (0 or 1) using employment counts in the target country as weights.
 If the resulting value is between 0 and 1, above 0.5 the occupation is considered teleworkable.
-After merging the work-from-home classification of Dingel and Neiman with the Swedish and Hungarian data, L_r and L_s is estimated for the whole tradable sector and also its constituent industries.
-The tradable sector is defined by a selection of non-service NACE Rev.2. industries including agriculture, mining and quarrying, manufacturing, electricity and water supply.
-Although there are several definitions for the tradable sector, these industries are usually included in most definitions^{29,30}.
+After merging the workfrom-home classification of Dingel and Neiman with the Swedish and Hungarian data, $L_r$ and $L_s$ was estimated for the whole tradable sector and its constituent industries.
+The tradable sector is defined by a selection of non-service NACE Rev.2 industries including agriculture, mining and quarrying, manufacturing, electricity and water supply.
+Although there are several definitions for the tradable sector, these industries are usually included in most definitions (De Gregorio, Castillo).